HybridAIMS 2026 – in conjunction with the 38th International Conference on Advanced Information Systems Engineering (CAiSE 2026)

 Important Dates

-• Paper submission deadline: 26 February 2024 05 March 2024
+• Paper submission deadline: 06 March 2026

-• Camera-ready deadline: 08 April 2024
+• Camera-ready deadline: 22 April 2026

-• Workshop date: 03 June 2024
+• Workshop date: 08-09 June 2026

 Submissions

 In this workshop, we welcome full research papers (12 pages) and short (position) papers (6 pages).
 The accepted papers will be presented in time slots of 20 minutes for regular papers and 15 minutes for short papers.
-The quality of this workshop will be ensured by having each contribution reviewed by at least two experts in the field.
+The quality of this workshop will be ensured by having each contribution reviewed by at least three experts in the field.

 The papers will be published in proceedings in Springer LNBIP series.